KyleBehiels/LandlordApplication/README.md

 ## Development

-### Getting this repository on your local machine.

 ## First time cloning the repository

 1. Install git from [here](https://git-scm.com/downloads) for your system.
 Git itself is open source and will not ask you to install any bloatware.
 For that reason it is ok to click ok through the installation.